Skip to content

 • What you bring: Avoid extra baggage fees.

-• Keep your emotional and heavy, costly, 4-wheeled baggage at home.
+• Keep your emotional and heavy, costly, four-wheeled baggage at home.

-Affordable travel accommodations: A high nightly rate can get out of hand quickly.
-If you can reduce it (or eliminate it all together), you’ll be giving yourself 5 stars.
+A high nightly rate can get out of hand quickly.
+If you can reduce it (or eliminate it altogether), you’ll be giving yourself five stars.

-• Family, friends, and strangers: Staying with family, house sitting, pet-sitting, and house-swapping are often free.
+• Family, friends, and strangers: These are often free.
+They include staying with family, house-sitting, pet-sitting, and house-swapping.
 People (and pets) often appreciate the chance to show visitors around their city.
 Just be polite, courteous, clean, and help out wherever possible… basic human stuff.

 • Fewer stars or no stars: Consider staying in hostels or budget hotels.
-Travelling is supposed to be uncomfortable when you’re visiting somewhere unfamiliar.
-Lean into it and drop the act that your trip depends on the silk bedsheets on your hotel rooms king mattress.
+When you're visiting somewhere unfamiliar, people expect travel to be uncomfortable.
+Lean into it and drop the act that your trip depends on the silk bedsheets on your hotel room's king mattress.

 • Plus, which one of these will make for a more memorable story?
 I don't know about you, but none of my memorable stories involve a concierge.

-Unfortunately for my partner, Ella, and I's family and friends, we're continuously learning how to be better house guests, to the point where we may never leave.
+Unfortunately for Ella and my family and friends, we're learning to be better guests.
+We may never leave.

-Budget-friendly activities: Cities are often full of free museums, parks, outdoor art galleries, and walking tours.
+Cities often have free museums, parks, art galleries, and walking tours.
+They're great for those on a budget.
 Don’t waste money on tourist trap tours (if you’re reading this while on a hop-on hop-off bus tour, ride it out.
 You already paid).

 • Free tours: Take advantage of free walking tours (but make sure you tip!).
 Consider following at a safe distance behind another tour just to see what they observe.